AI-comp/SamurAICoding2014/Rule.en.md

 ## Game Result

-After all the ninth turns, the daimyo with the largest total military strength wins the game.
+After all the nine turns, the daimyo with the largest total military strength wins the game.
 The game is a draw when there are more than one daimyo with the largest total military strength.

 ## Input and Output Format of an AI Program